MotorStorm: Apocalypse

-MotorStorm: Apocalypse is a 2011 racing video game by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 3.
+MotorStorm: Apocalypse is a 2011 racing video game developed by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 3.
 It is the fourth game in the MotorStorm series and the third for the PlayStation 3.
 The title was revealed shortly before the beginning of the Electronic Entertainment Expo 2010 on the PlayStation Blog by Evolution Studios on 6 June.

 The planned UK release date of MotorStorm: Apocalypse was 16 March 2011, but was delayed by Sony Computer Entertainment UK following the 2011 Tōhoku earthquake and tsunami in Japan.
 The Australian launch went ahead as planned on 17 March, but Sony announced further shipments of the game to that country were halted in the wake of the disaster.
 The planned North American release date of 12 April was delayed again by Sony who later confirmed new releases dates of 31 March in the UK and 3 May in North America.
 The Multiplayer servers were closed on 27 August 2018.

 Story

 Apocalypse is more story-driven than previous instalments.
 The events of Apocalypse's MotorStorm Festival are told from the perspective of three participants, labelled Mash "The Rookie", Tyler "The Pro", and Big Dog "The Veteran" by Evolution Studios, with each participant also representing a difficulty level of gameplay.
 These three participants will each see different parts of the catastrophe unfold over the course of the three-day festival.
+In the game, racers participate in a three-day festival in a decaying city known as The City, which is the aftermath of a natural disaster.
+The game is the first in the series to feature an urban setting, as opposed to natural environments.
+The game has a single-player mode with 40 tracks across three difficulty levels.
+Each difficulty level focuses on a different racer's story.
+The game also has a multiplayer mode with support for up to four-player splitscreen races locally, and up to two-player split-screen online.
+Other online features include 16-player racing, vehicle customization, performance perks, and wagering.